 Dietary restriction in decreasing calorie intake and intermittent diet has shown to add extra years and health to animals’ lives.
 Many research holds the assumption that dietary restriction can slow aging and extend both lifespan and healthspan, the quantity and quality of life together.
-A new study published in Current Biology on June 4 analyzed genetically distinct strains of fruit flies and found that might not be the case — lifespan and healthspan are not linked under dietary restriction.
+A study published in Current Biology analyzed genetically distinct strains of fruit flies and found that might not be the case — lifespan and healthspan are not linked under dietary restriction.

 The researchers from the Buck Institute tracked nutrient-dependent changes in lifespan and age-related decline in climbing abilities in more than 50,000 Drosophila melanogaster, fruit flies.
 As fruit flies age, they climb slower from the bottom of the vial to the top.
 Researchers measured the flies’ physical performance as an indicator of healthspan.

 In response to dietary restriction, 97 percent of strains showed some lifespan or healthspan extension, but only 50 percent showed a positive response to both.
 Fourteen percent showed either a reduced healthspan and increased lifespan or vice versa.
 Some were more active, but died sooner, while the others lived longer, yet spent more time in poor health.
 The remaining 36 percent showed no change in either or both lifespan and healthspan under dietary restriction.
 Although on average, dietary restriction extended lifespan and increased healthspan, individuals respond to the diet differently.